jdunmore/WebApiExtension/doc/index.md

 * Behat 3.0+
 * PHP 5.4+

-Through Composer

-The easiest way to keep your suite updated is to use Composer :
+The easiest way to keep your suite updated is to use Composer

 1. Define dependencies in your `composer.json`: